-Kansas City is the premium manufacturer of beef, seafood, and other food services.
+Kansas City is a premium manufacturer of beef, seafood, and other food services.
 Kansas City steakhouse was founded by Giovanni Scavuzzo during the great depression and is also the best steakhouse in Kansas City.

-In 1932 he and his family Started S&S Meat.
+In 1932 he and his family started S&S Meat.
 After 50 years, in 1980, the family decided to provide steak and meat to hotels and restaurants around Kansas City; it provides Midwest corn-fed beef to sell Kc strip, top sirloin, T-bones, Porterhouse, and ribeye steaks, beef roasts, and Steakburgers.

 Kansas City is the largest city in Missouri using area and population.

 It is sometimes called the “Barbecue Capital” because of its world-famous steaks and barbecue.
 The Historic Jazz District, which was once alive with the sounds of jazz legends like Charlie “Bird” Parker and Big Joe Turner, is a great place to learn about the city’s jazz past.

 The first restaurant in Kansas City was the Golden Ox, the best steakhouse in Kansas City.
 Golden ox was the birthplace of the Kansas City strip steak.
 The Golden Ox is also regarded as the oldest steakhouse in Kansas City.

 Kansas has also long been regarded as “The Wheat State,” one of the nation’s premier agricultural states.
 In 2000, it was the leading producer of wheat, wheat flour, and wheat flour milling capacity.

 The environment of Kansas City is so Young and Youthful.
 Private dining rooms, steak restaurants, and the country club plaza make it even more delightful.
 The nights Of Kansas City are also known as the light district.

 - Hours: Monday – Saturday: 4:00 pm – 10:00 pm/ Sunday: 4 pm – 9 pm